caicai9494/learn-mangos/DB/README.md

    * Cannot compare using =(equal) sign
    * WHERE nullColumn IS NULL
    * WHERE nullColumn IS NOT NULL
+   * Some subtlity with NULL: 1.
+All columns can be made NULL.
+2. Whenever there's a NULL on an arbitrary column c, WHERE c < v1 or c >= v2 cannot fetch the entry with NULL.
+3. NULL is a distinct value.
+4. COUNT doesn't include NULL
  * GROUP BY column1
    * This is very similar to DISTINCT column.
 The major difference is that GROUP BY will sort the entries
  * HAVING